Dissolution of the Soviet Union: August-December transition period

-The Alma-Ata Protocol also addressed other issues, including UN membership.
-Notably, Russia was authorized to assume the Soviet Union's UN membership, including its permanent seat on the Security Council.
-The Soviet Ambassador to the UN delivered a letter signed by Russian President Yeltsin to the UN Secretary-General dated 24 December 1991, informing him that by virtue of the Alma-Ata Protocol, Russia was the successor state to the USSR.
-After being circulated among the other UN member states, with no objection raised, the statement was declared accepted on the last day of the year, 31 December 1991.
+Other issues were also addressed at Alma-Ata on 21 December 1991, including UN membership.
+In a document additional to the main Alma-Ata Declaration, Russia was authorized to assume the Soviet Union's UN membership, including its permanent seat on the Security Council.
+The Soviet ambassador to the UN delivered a letter signed by Russian president Yeltsin to the UN Secretary-General dated 24 December 1991, informing him that "with the support of the countries of the Commonwealth of Independent States", Russia was the successor state to the USSR.
+After being circulated among the other UN member states, Russia attended the UN Security Council meeting on the last day of the year, 31 December 1991, with no objection raised.
 But questions of state succession, settlement of external debt, and division of assets abroad remain disputed between Russia and Ukraine to this day.

 In April 1992, the Congress of People's Deputies of Russia refused to ratify the Belovezhskaya Agreements and to exclude references to the Constitution and laws of the USSR from the text of the Constitution of the RSFSR.
-According to some Russian politicians, this was one of the reasons for the political crisis of September - October 1993.
+According to some Russian politicians, this was one of the reasons for the political crisis of September – October 1993.
 In a referendum on 12 December 1993, a new Russian constitution was adopted, in which there was no mention of the union state.

 Consequences

 Economic decline, hunger, and excess mortality

 In the decades following the end of the Cold War, only five or six of the post-Soviet states are on a path to joining the wealthy capitalist states of the West, and most are falling behind, some to such an extent that over 50 years will be needed before they catch up to how they were before the end of communism.
-However, virtually all the former Soviet republics were able to turn their economies around and increase GDP to multiple times what it was under the USSR.
-In a 2001 study by the economist Steven Rosefielde, he calculated that there were 3.4 million premature deaths in Russia from 1990 to 1998, which he partly blames on the "shock therapy" that came with the Washington Consensus.
-Nearly all of the post-Soviet states suffered deep and prolonged recessions after shock therapy, with poverty increasing more than tenfold.
-Catastrophic drops in caloric intake followed the dissolution of the Soviet Union.
+As of 2011, the experience of the former Soviet republics was mixed, with some having recovered in terms of Gross Domestic Product and others not.

+GDP decline in post-Soviet nations was substantial and averaged roughly 51%.
+From 1990 to 2000, GDP decline numbered: